erkkah/letarette.sql/example/README.md

 go run loader.go -l 1000 articles.db myarticles.json.gz
 ```

-### Running the SQL adapter
+### Running the SQL Document Manager

-Now that we have a document database in place, the adapter can be started with the SQLite settings like this:
+Now that we have a document database in place, `lrsql` can be started with the SQLite settings like this:

 ```sh
 LRSQL_DB_DRIVER=sqlite3 LRSQL_DB_CONNECTION=articles.db lrsql